What is the Lands End to John o'Groats bike ride all about?

 - Safety & Security: Tips on staying safe - including details on different sections of the route - and keeping your bike & belongings secure.

-- LE JOG blog: My diary from my trip, with lots of photos!
+- LE JOG blog: The diary I kept from my trip, with lots of photos!

 - Commonly asked questions: Answers to many common questions that might not feature elsewhere on this site.